Gwangju-Jeonnam Chapter July Meeting

 There are a number of well-known games and activities for language classrooms, but many require time to implement and carry out as they are designed for the later stages of a class.
 Consequently, these activities do not always “slot in” easily to other periods of a class where a teacher might wish to use them.

 This workshop will attempt to redress this by presenting six activities for other parts of the class: two starters, two review activities, and two closing activities.
-Since these portions of the class are usually relatively short and designed as either precursors or codas to the main body of teaching, the principles guiding these activities is slightly different:
+Since these portions of the class are usually relatively short and designed as either precursors or codas to the main body of teaching, the principles guiding these activities are slightly different:

 ㅡ They are all quick and easy for the teacher to explain.